xor2k/npy-append-array/README.md

 end of the `.npy` file.

 ## Supported Systems
-Testes with Ubuntu Linux, macOS and Windows.
+Tested with Ubuntu Linux, macOS and Windows.